1957 Venezuelan Grand Prix: Race

 On the 32nd lap, Moss had smashed the lap record and held a two-minute lead over Behra.
 Then disaster struck, as on the next circuit Moss flashed his headlights as a warning to Joseph Hap Dressel in a slower AC Ace.
-Dressel pulled right into Moss’s braking line, hoping the Englishmen would tuck in behind.
+Dressel pulled right into Moss's braking line, hoping the Englishmen would tuck in behind.
 Moss could not and the cars collided.
 The AC careened into a lamppost and was cut in half, nearly costing Dressel his life.
 As for Moss, he was badly shaken and front end of Maserati was torn off.
 Just four laps later, Behra brought the remaining 450S into the pits for re-fuelling.
 Once the car was refulled, the mechanic pulled out the hose and Behra told to go.
 When he hit the starter button, there was an explosion and a belch of flame at the rear of the car, with burning petrol spewing out the fuel hose.
 The mechanic tried to smother the flaming hose while Behra vaulted out of the car, his overalls afire.
 The local fire brigade had the fire out almost as suddenly as it began.
 Behra was badly bruised from failing heavily on the concrete pit apron, while the mechanic, Guerino Bertocchi was painfully burned.

 As for the car, it was all right, so team principal, Nello Ugolini instructed a dazed Moss to drive the smoking car, which was only three minutes behind the Ferrari.
 A lap later, Moss was back in pit lane, the seat was still smouldering, and so was Moss.
 The embers were doused, and Harry Schell took over the car.
 Schell was due to relieve Bonnier.
 Schell put up a tremendous show, pushing the 450S as fast as it could go and ultimately, he took the lead.

 On lap 55, Schell was lapping Bonnier, when the slower car suffered a tyre blowout.
-Although Bonnier fought it, his car slewed around Schell’s path.
+Although Bonnier fought it, his car slewed around Schell's path.
 With both cars out of control, Bonnier elected to bail out at about 80 mph when he realised his car was going to collide with a lamppost.
-The post first cut halfway through the car, near the driver’s seat, then fell brokenly on top of Schell’s car; the car in flames, Schell jumped out just before the 450S hat a stone wall.
+The post first cut halfway through the car, near the driver's seat, then fell brokenly on top of Schell's car; the car in flames, Schell jumped out just before the 450S hit a stone wall.
 At one single stroke, the last Maseratis were out of the race, and their championship hopes over.